department-of-veterans-affairs/va-mobile-app/.github/ISSUE_TEMPLATE/Project-Kickoff-Approval-Template.md

 ## Feature Context

 * Is this iteration on an existing feature or a net-new feature for the app?
-* Is this feature/experience already on VA.gov?
-* Is your team currently making or planning changes to the web experience related to this feature?
 * Is there a hard deadline associated with this request?
 If so:
     * Why this particular deadline?
     * Potential impacts to the app or other services if the deadline is not met